Buying a Business With a Unionized Workforce? Heed These Important Legal Considerations

 As for the pre-existing labor contract – which is really the big financial question in these situations – the NLRB concluded that, because there was no evidence of illegality other than to the four employees, it could not be assumed that the new employer intended to hire substantially all of the pre-existing workforce.
 Without that assumption, the employer remained free to set initial terms of employment.
 The penalty for the illegal refusal to hire was limited to paying damages just to those four employees and recognizing the union.

-Given the financial margin and CapEx that companies stake on getting new business, labor law successorship is absolutely not a DIY area of the law.
-Getting expert advice is paramount, for even minor facts – how an announcement is phrased, a stray remark said during an interview, employee provisions in an asset purchase agreement or services contract – can fundamentally affect the answer to the two key questions: (1) Will we be unionized? and (2) Can we set initial terms of employment?
-It is also paramount because federal labor law evolves and typically depends upon which political party is in the White House.
-Case in point: the decision announced in Ridgewood Health Care Center, a departure from prior case law, was met with a vigorous dissent likely to be adopted when a Democratic President next appoints a NLRB majority.
+Given the financial margin and CapEx that companies stake on getting new business, labor law successorship is absolutely not a Do-It-Yourself area of the law.
+Getting expert advice is paramount, for even minor facts.
+How an announcement is phrased, a stray remark said during an interview, employee provisions in an asset purchase agreement or services contract – can all fundamentally affect the answer to the two key questions: (1) Will we be unionized? and (2) Can we set initial terms of employment?
+The answers to these questions are even more challenging because federal labor law evolves and typically depends upon which political party is in the White House.
+Case in point: the decision announced in Ridgewood Health Care Center, a departure from prior case law, was met with a vigorous dissent likely to be adopted when the next Democratic President appoints a NLRB majority.